agathaturya/cmsc_201_grs/lab2/gl_troubleshooting.md

 computer.
 Make sure to choose a location that you will remember
 2. Open the `putty.exe` file to install it
 3. Once PuTTy is installed, type `gl.umbc.edu` into the Hostname text field
 4. It will prompt you for your username, type in your UMBC username and ***nothing else***.
-For example, my username is agatha3, so I would type in agatha3.
+For example, if my username was user123, I would type in user123.
 5. It will prompt you for your password, enter it.
 Even though it won't indicate that you're typing, it's getting your input.
 6. Once you're logged in successfully, you should see something like this: `[username@linux1 ~]`